Computer Science Lab

 The CS lab, along with the adjacent CS student lounge, also serves as the social center for the CS majors and friends.
 CS majors are often found doing homework for their classes in the lab—or simply taking a break or even a nap.

-Computer Science students have the opportunity to participate in programming completions, which can be a lot of fun--ask anyone who has participated.
+Computer Science students have the opportunity to participate in programming competitions, which can be a lot of fun--ask anyone who has participated.

 Most competitions use a similar format: each team is provided with a single computer and a stack of problems; whoever can write programs solving the most problems in the allotted time wins.
 For teams solving the same number of problems, the times at which the solutions were submitted are added together--plus a penalty for each incorrect submission on those problems--with the tie going to the lower total time.